 3. Harness the power of targeting.

 We live in a very special time for advertising and marketing.
 Marketers now have access to rich data of their audiences and can now be held accountable for any results and campaigns with metrics.
 No longer are you forced to choose a billboard or a newspaper and have the salesman tell you that the “whole town” reads this.
 Where’s his proof?
 Well with social media analytics and modern marketing services you can see exactly how many people are interested, saw your advertisement, and clicked.
 But wait, there’s more.
 If you’re not marketing “savvy” we don’t expect you to know these things, but there’s also something called A/B split testing and retargeting.
 Split testing is showing different variations of your ad to the same audience and adjust which one is performing better for the best results.
-For the latter, ever realize without even realizing sometimes that when you search for Pillows on Amazon, and these fluffy things also weirdly appear on your Facebook feed and follow you around the web while you surf?
-Well, it’s not magic, and it’s not rocket science.
+For the latter, ever realize how when realizing when you search for Pillows on Amazon, and these fluffy things also weirdly appear on your Facebook feed and follow you the web while you surf?
+Well it’s not magic, and it’s not rocket science.
 That’s retargeting and it’s one of the most revolutionary and effective ways to convert your visitors into customers.

 4. Create content with an emotional reward.